What are we called to do in this time of collapse? Work harder? Think faster? Compartmentalize and multitask better?

 Temporarily at least, one is so completely ‘here’ that time stands still.
 At the same time, no one is home.
 The ego has been rendered quiescent, if only for a moment.
 Since there is no future, there is nothing to hope for here.
 One may even enter a non-conceptual state in which there is only feeling, a seamless realm of knowing.
 There is nothing to grasp here, nothing to cling to and no one to cling to it.

 From the relative (dualistic) view in which subject and object exist, we imagine events follow an order, stretched along a continuum without beginning or end.
-In the timeless space, discrete events exist without order, arising in random fashion, crowding each other out, competing for ‘space’ and attention, arising and disappearing in a chaotic flow of phenomena.
+In the timeless space, discrete events exist without order, arising in random fashion, crowding each other out, competing for ‘space’ and attention, arising and disappearing in a chaotic flow.

 This competition appears as sense perception and feeling, which we evaluate and then choose according to our preferences and motivations; whereas in the awakened state, the timeless space we occupy when we downshift to an imperceptible crawl is not just another unconventional and unfamiliar form of time in which ‘events’ occur.